hortonworks/ansible-hortonworks/INSTALL_GCE.md

 Modify the file at `~/ansible-hdp/inventory/gce/group_vars/all` to set the GCE configuration.

-## name_prefix
-A helper variable that can be used to precede the name of all nodes.

-Node names are derived from the group name (more details about groups bellow).

-You can modify the group names so they don't use this variable, the choice is yours, but names must be unique in the same Google project.

 ## cloud_config
 This section contains variables that are cluster specific and are used by all nodes: